Sugar Ray: Inactivity and Music for Cougars (2006–2009)

-After releasing their greatest hits album – The Best of Sugar Ray, in 2005, the band went into a period of relative inactivity for a number of years, with Mark McGrath starting a new job as an anchor on the television show Extra.
+The band then went into a period of relative inactivity.
+In September 2004, Mark McGrath became an anchor on the television show Extra.

 In January 2006, Sugar Ray was released from their recording contract with Atlantic Records.

-In mid-2007, their previously unreleased song "Into Yesterday" was used on the Surf's Up movie soundtrack, and the band made brief tour in Asia in August 2007 where they headlined SingFest, Singapore's first international music festival.
+In mid-2007, their previously unreleased song "Into Yesterday" was used on the Surf's Up movie soundtrack, and the band made brief tour in Asia in August 2007 where they headlined Singfest.

-On May 19, 2008, the band announced they would be entering the studio to record their first album of new material since 2003.
-Jason Bernard, a friend of the band (who also happened to be a music producer) brought them a deal to sign with his label.
-It was announced that the band signed Pulse Recordings and that the new album should be released in the summer of 2009.
-On March 6, 2009, Mark McGrath announced that the new album would be titled Music for Cougars.
-It was released on July 21, 2009.
+Jason Bernard, a music producer and friend of the band brought them a deal to sign with his label, Pulse Recordings, and the band recorded their next album, Music for Cougars, released in July 2009.
 The first single was "Boardwalk".
 Some critics noted that McGrath aimed to lower people's expectations for the album during its promotion by saying things like: "I know people aren't sitting on the edge of their seats waiting for a Sugar Ray album, but that wasn't the point."

 Lineup changes and 1990s nostalgia touring (2010–2017)

-On August 22, 2010, Sugar Ray's Twitter page announced that Craig "DJ Homicide" Bullock had left the band.
+Craig "DJ Homicide" Bullock left the band in 2010.

 In 2011, the band had what McGrath described as not "the highest-grossing year for Sugar Ray".

-Murphy Karges and Stan Frazier also left, one not wanting to tour anymore, and the other taking a job with Aaron Rodgers.
+Murphy Karges and Stan Frazier left in 2012, one not wanting to tour anymore, and the other taking a job with Aaron Rodgers.
 This left Rodney Sheppard and McGrath as the remaining original members.
-The band recruited replacements in percussionist Al Keith, bassist Justin Bivona and drummer Jesse Bivona, the latter two being touring support members in the past.
+Percussionist Al Keith, bassist Justin Bivona, and drummer Jesse Bivona, were hired as replacements.